-Approval generally takes four to six weeks.
+Approval generally takes up to 12 weeks.

 Am I eligible to apply for Fair Deal?

 There are two key eligibility criteria:

 - You must have lived in the state for at least one year and intend to live here for at least a year. - You must be assessed as requiring long-term nursing home care.